onlycs/jasmine/README.md

 # The Jasmine Programming Language

-My computer science class forces me to use the absolutely horrid Java programming language.
-Because of this, I decided to make my own programming language that compiles to Java source code.
-I called it Jasmine
+I don't like java.
+The problem arises when my AP CS course forces me to use it.
+In retaliation, I created this -- a buggy Rust to Java transpiler.

 ## Features